sabixx/poc-portal/README.md

       - find a better visualizatzion as deal breaker..
       - botton corners of active use cases is round, bottom corner of In-Revew is straight corners...

+- The in REview / closed POCs cards, it's not showing the ERs like it does in Active..

+- the Exec dashboard:
+  renmae to ER VIEW
+    make the reveine with missing features orange, not green, unless the overall state of the POC is Won as customer.

+  I want 3 default predefined filter.
+It should be possible to add a filter bt product.

+  1. Revenue at risk - current deals
+    Any ERs with Deal blockers not yet colsed (ovcerall status empty)

+  2. Potential increate Win rate - current deals.
+    Any ERs even non blocking for POCs not closed (overall status empty)

+  2. lost due to missing capabilites
+    Lost deals with blockers or ERs where overall status (not equal to Won as customer and not empty...

 - Need better ERROR reporting in case something failes with registration...

-- ERs are not shown unless something is linked... in the
+- ERs are not shown unless something is linked...
+FIXED....

 - long comments are cut off, need some option to show the whole comment..

-- show feature request button sometimes disapers.. need to refresh the browser
+- show feature request button sometimes disapers.. need to refresh the browser FIXED(?)

 - filtering isn't working... needs to be done anyhow..